Kiruba02/Flask-project/Namma Kadai/README.md

 6. flask run
 7. open the link in the browser.

-This online application was created with Python and the Flask framework, and it makes use of SQLAlchemy for effective product sales management.
+This online application was created with PYTHON and the FLASK framework, and it makes use of SQLALCHEMY for effective product sales management.
 Its user-friendly interface and strong backend improve business processes by streamlining sales tracking, inventory management, and customer relations.